ln-markets/docs.lnmarkets.com/docs/websocket.md

 # Websocket

-You can find a websocket endpoint where you can gather realtime data from LN Markets such as bid, offer, index and last price.
+You can find a websocket endpoint where you can gather realtime data from LN Markets such as bid, offer, index, and last price.

 The websocket endpoint for mainnet is: `wss://api.lnmarkets.com/realtime`